niemopen/ntac-admin/project-notes/docs/information-model-v1.0-pn01/information-model-v1.0.md

 #### Abstract:
-This document extends ["Understanding the NIEM Technical Architecture"](../tech-arch-v1.0-pn02/tech-arch-v1.0-pn02.md) describing a new modeling approach, comparing and contrasting it with the objectives and assumptions of the technical architecture in NIEM 5, and proposing it as a supplement to the NTAC's future direction.
+This document extends ["Understanding the NIEM Technical Architecture"](../tech-arch-v1.0-pn02/tech-arch-v1.0-pn02.md) by describing information modeling, comparing it with the objectives and assumptions of the technical architecture in NIEM 5 and proposing it to supplement the NTAC's future direction.
-In contrast to the XSD and CMF approach of directly defining message data, an information model defines the state used by NIEM applications separately from a set of domain-independent mechanisms for communicating state between applications.
+An information model defines the state used by NIEM applications accompanied by a set of business-domain-independent mechanisms for communicating state between applications.

 #### Status:
 This is a Non-Standards Track Work Product.
 The patent provisions of the OASIS IPR Policy do not apply.